-Make sure you explain your process to the group and also explain that you will be closely monitoring interactions and may step in if there is a problem.

-channel for communication between your agency and the group.
+Make sure you explain your process to the group and also explain that you will be closely monitoring interactions and may step in if there is a problem. channel for communication between your agency and the group.
 Meet more frequently early in the relationship so you can identify any problems or confusion and so you can be helpful.

-✓ Get the group to appoint its own 'volunteer manager' with whom you will work.
+Get the group to appoint its own 'volunteer manager' with whom you will work.
 This is especially important for a one-shot event, such as a weekend construction project.
 Work with this person to help them with recruitment, on-the-job supervision, and overall management.
 Make sure that someone understands that they are in charge of overseeing the project.

+✓ Establish at the beginning the procedures you will use to assess the results of the effort.
 Let the group know if you need data about volunteer hours and costs of operation, or if you will want to conduct individual evaluations of volunteers or a group debriefing session.
 Remember that both the individual evaluation and the de-briefing should concentrate on the effort not the person, and should focus on how the job could be improved in the future.